Updated Oct 25th, 2024

 My friend, Kristen, is an outstanding listener.
 During the roughest time of my life (and in the many years to follow), she patiently – and actively – listened as I painstakingly processed (out loud) my thoughts, feelings and experiences…and everything else in between.

 Kristin taught me how to be a good listener.
-These days, I’m certainly better than I was – but I still have an awful lot of room for improvement.
+These days, I’m certainly better than I was – but there is still room for improvement.

 Whatever you do, please don’t be a Penelope.
 We all know one.
 We’ve probably all been one, at one time or another.
 And that’s okay…some conversations ARE good Penelope fun!
 Why I was just swapping glory-day drinking stories with someone the other day 🙂

-But there is a time and a place (read the room, people!) and if we are blessed enough to find ourselves in the sacred spot of being asked to support another human during a crisis, sometimes the best thing we can say…is nothing at all.
+But there is a time and a place (read the room, people!) and if we find ourselves in the sacred position of being asked to support another person during a crisis, sometimes the best thing we can say…is nothing at all.

 6 thoughts on “Don’t Be Penelope”